DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 4. Restart Rule Designer.

-For more information, refer to the [documentation](https://www.ibm.com/docs/en/odm/8.11.0?topic=designer-importing-security-certificate-in-rule).
+For more information, refer to [this documentation](https://www.ibm.com/docs/en/odm/8.11.0?topic=designer-importing-security-certificate-in-rule).

 ### Getting Started with IBM Operational Decision Manager for Containers